pramodhgopal/AcornsProject/README.md

 get 'honda/civic?year=2008&api_key=7jewp5zzfy8jhry42m8zdkma' and tested the values like this expect(JsonObject2['niceName']).to eq('civic')
 I realized this isn't ideal as it defeats the purpose of behavior driven testing, so I assigned the input values to variables and passed them in.
 It could have been done better, but given the time constraints, I just had to ensure that they work.
-I do test the expected values to the variable.